raw-wheat-code/c_sharp_with_trump/README.md

 # Learn C# With Trump
-*A satirical coding journey through the mind of the 45th President of the United States.*
+*A satirical coding journey through the mind of the 43rd & 45th President of the United States.*

 ## Overview

-**Learn C# With Trump** is a parody project that teaches fundamental C# concepts —
+**Learn C# With Trump** is a parody project that "teaches" fundamental C# concepts —
 through the "logic" of Donald J. Trump.

 Each code example and console app is inspired by real Trump quotes,